Sam-Gartenstein/movie-recommendation-system/README.md

 # 🎬 Movie Recommendation System

-This project implements a complete end-to-end **movie recommendation system** using **item–item collaborative filtering**.
+This project implements a complete end-to-end **movie recommendation system** using two collaborative filtering approaches:

+- **Item–Item Collaborative Filtering** using cosine similarity
+- **Matrix Factorization (FunkMF)** trained via stochastic gradient descent

-The system analyzes user–movie interactions to compute similarity scores between items and generate personalized movie recommendations.
+The system analyzes user–movie rating patterns to recommend similar movies and generate personalized recommendations for individual users.

-To highlight different aspects of building ML-powered applications, the project includes:
+To highlight different aspects of building and deploying ML-powered applications, the project includes:

-- **FastAPI backend**
-  Exposes API endpoints (`/similar`, `/recommend`) with typed responses and a service health check.
+- **Offline artifact building**
+  - A reproducible script that prepares data, computes item–item similarity matrices, and trains a matrix factorization model
+  - All models and intermediate results are saved as reusable artifacts

+- **Gradio web interface**
+  - An interactive UI for exploring similar movies and user-specific recommendations
+  - Supports both item–item collaborative filtering and FunkMF-based recommendations in real time

 - **Dockerized deployment**
-  Provides a reproducible environment for running the recommender and serving the API.

-- **Gradio web interface**
-  Enables interactive exploration of similar movies and user-specific recommendations in a simple UI.
+  - A containerized setup for running the Gradio app consistently across environments
+  - Enables easy local or remote deployment without manual environment configuration

-Together, these components demonstrate how recommendation models can be packaged, served, and surfaced through modern production tools.
+Together, these components demonstrate how recommendation models can be trained offline, served efficiently for real-time inference, and exposed through a modern, user-friendly interface.